AssiKalle/Backbone_ThIWert/draft.md

 - [ ] 80m cable is enough
 - tbd [^1]

-***1.5.
-Contact details:***
-  1. ThIWert:
-     - Prof. Ariane Ruff
-     - Admin* Mark Gassmann
-  2. Medienzentrum:
-     - Fred Wagner
-  3. Supervisor:
-     - Prof. Dr.-Ing.
-Thomas Hühn

 **2. Rough planning:**
-- [x] Distance estimation and calculation and in practice (via Google Earth)
+- [x] Distance estimation and calculation and in practice
-- [x] Height difference (via Google Earth)
+- [x] Height difference
 - [x] Look for obstacle theoretically and practically
 - [ ] Check weather condition
 - [ ] Have a meeting to research about conditions and requirements as well as demands